High School Faculty

 Step 3: Articulation Agreement Created

-What -This is a legal document.
-All parties should take care to read the entire document and know to what they are agreeing
+- What -This is a legal document.
+All parties should take care to read the entire document and know what they are agreeing

 - Why – PCC is an accredited community college.
 To remain true to our vision and uphold standards, outside offering of credit should be by contract only.